up

 Other Adjustments (with no service impacts)

-Increase Cost: Operating Expenses to Reflect Adjustments to the General Fund Transfer to Housing Initiative Fund (HIF) [Multi-Family Housing Programs]35253890.00
+Increase Cost: Adjust Operating Expenses to Reflect Delta Between the FY24 and FY25 General Fund Transfer [Administration]4170290.00

-Increase Cost: Three Percent Inflationary Adjustment to Non-Profit Service Provider Contracts [Administration]482420.00
+Increase Cost: Three Percent Inflationary Adjustment to Non-Profit Service Provider Contracts [Administration]659310.00

-Decrease Cost: Rental Assistance Program Due to Decreased Recordation Tax Premium Estimates [Multi-Family Housing Programs]-32367870.00
+Decrease Cost: Rental Assistance Program Due to Decreased Recordation Tax Premium Estimates [Administration]-9927640.00

 GRANT FUND - MCG